TheMastro-11/Tezos-Contracts/contracts/README.md

 They all have similar capabilities but also they have slightly different syntax and toolsets.

-### SMARTPY
+## SmartPy
 While using SmartPy, it took me a long time to understand the dynamics of how a Smart Contract works on Tezos and the use of *entrypoints*.
 I was helped by:
 - The use of a commonly used language (Python).
 - Extensive documentation and several online tutorials.
 - Great availability of the developers of SmartPy for the resolution of problems.

-Once I got the hang of it, I was able to realize several use cases with little to no difficulty (see folders above).
+Once I got the hang of it, I was able to realize several use cases with little to no difficulty.

 Compared to Python, SmartPy is a strongly typed language, which can result in pros or cons depending on one’s writing method.